harisyf/image-classification-with-transfer-learning-deployment/README.md

   ![Model Evaluation.](https://github.com/harisyf/image-classification-with-transfer-learning-deployment/blob/main/images/evaluation.png)

-* Saved Model to TFLite Format
+* Saved Model to TF Lite Format

-  Then after we train our model, let's save it and convert the saved model into TFLite format.
+  Then after we train our model, let's save it and convert the saved model into TF Lite format.

 You may check my notebook for the detail of every steps.